Osolat/fluttershy-face2face/README.md

 # fluttershy-face2face
 This is a repository for the P2P course, which aims to implement WebRTC and some P2P architecture to create a collaborative video conference application.

-# Done
-- Need new main page
-    - Join group chat by ID
-        - Optionally with password for room
-- Support multiple different callers at once.
-- Make groups
-    - Share links to groups
-    - Set password to group?

-- (Support new p2p topologies)
-    - Find a way to mash video streams together (video)

-# TODO
+# Priority (main features)
 - Implement file sharing system
     - Display Shared files (immutable)
     - Download link shows up in chatlogs
 - Chat system

+- Tracking of network activity for topology / visual representation of network for debugging/presentation (graph)

 - Support new p2p topologies
     - Find a way to establish 'strong' clients from 'weak' clients
     - Find a way to mash video streams together (audio)

-- Display different tabs with content for all users
-    - Tabs include images, or simple display files
+- Use auto-merge library to have collabarative text editing

+# Nice-to-have
 - Implement https
     - Needs certificate to function, only possible when server is live
     - Test system with multiple users

-- Use auto-merge library to have collabarative text editing

 - Database for storing chatlogs
 - Screenshare feature
 - Homework feature